-Please read of for your reco each statement, and then place a check mark to confirm your understanding.
-Retain a copy ords.
+Please read each statement, and then place a check mark to confirm your understanding.
+Retain a copy for your records.

 I have received and read all of the material contained in the PTA Prospective Student Handout and understand the application and selection process.
 I have received Institute of Technology's Academic Catalog.
-I understand that my application will not be considered if it is incomplete or does not meet the application/program requirements.
+I understand that my application will not be considered if it is incomplete, or does not meet the application/program requirements.
 I understand that it is my responsibility to follow proper application procedures and timelines, in addition to providing required transcripts.
-I understand that the PTA program admission policies are based on published college policies; program admission is an equal opportunity process and persons are not excluded based on ethnicity, age, gender, religion, disability, or other legally protected statuses.
-I understand that Institute of Technology reserves the right to revise the PTA program requirements and/or selection procedures.
+I understand that the PTA program admission policies are based on published college policies; program admission is an equal opportunity process and persons are not excluded based on ethnicity, age, gender, religion, disability or other legally protected statuses.
+I understand that Institute of Technology reserves the right to make revisions to the PTA program requirements and/or selection procedures.
 I understand that if I am notified of being admitted into the program, my failure to submit confirmation of acceptance in the allotted time frame constitutes grounds to withdraw my name from the eligibility list.

-Thank you ag gain for your interest in our program.
-Signature: Date: Print Name:
+Thank you again for your interest in our program.